 Mr. Trach has successfully defended organizations across a range of industries, including healthcare, life sciences, technology, and retail, against high-stakes claims brought by shareholders, customers, and community stakeholders.
 He also represents companies and individuals regarding criminal and civil investigations, brought by various government entities, such as the Department of Justice, the Securities and Exchange Commission, and state attorneys general.

 - Product liability class actions and claims

 - Shareholder derivative suits

 Numerous legal publications and organizations have recognized Mr. Trach for his distinctive achievements in the legal field.
-His honors include being recognized as a leading Litigation: General Commercial practitioner by Chambers USA 2019, a 40 Under 40 Nation’s Best Advocates by the National Bar Association, and as a Boston Rising Star by the National Law Journal.
+His honors include being selected among the 40 Under 40 Nation’s Best Advocates by the National Bar Association, and as a Boston Rising Star by the National Law Journal.

 Mr. Trach draws on his experience as a former Assistant US Attorney for the District of Massachusetts to help clients navigate their highest-profile investigations and enforcement proceedings.
 During his tenure, he conducted more than a dozen separate investigations, resulting in the indictment of more than 30 defendants on charges including drug-trafficking conspiracy, money laundering, and identity theft.
 Mr. Trach successfully tried numerous cases, including securing the conviction of a defendant charged with attempting to hire a hit man to murder several witnesses against him in a separate federal fraud case.

-Mr. Trach also previously served as a member of the Massachusetts Ethics Commission (to which he was appointed by Governor Patrick), as a member of the Board of Directors of the Massachusetts Black Lawyers Association, and as Global Chair of Latham's Diversity Leadership Committee.
+Mr. Trach also previously served as a member of the Massachusetts Ethics Commission (to which he was appointed by Governor Patrick), as a member of the Criminal Justice Act Panel for the District of Massachusetts, as a member of the Board of Directors of the Massachusetts Black Lawyers Association, and as Global Chair of Latham’s Diversity Leadership Committee.